H.R. 6805: Next Generation Nuclear Deployment Act

 Micro-reactor developers

-Remote communities and specialized users
+Remote communities and specialized operations

 Who is affected by H.R.
 6805?